Privacy Notice for Job Applicants

 For how long does the Company keep your data?

 The Company will only hold your personal data for as long as is necessary to fulfil the purposes for which we collected it.
 If your application for employment is unsuccessful, the Company will hold your data on file for 12 months after the end of the recruitment process in case other similar positions open.
-At the end of that period, your data is deleted or destroyed.
+At the end of that period, your data will be deleted or destroyed.

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and we shall issue a new privacy notice which sets down the periods for which your data will be held.